Owego Apalachin Central School District (2020)

 Creating systems of intervention to provide students with additional time and support for learning

 Tier 1 interventions are provided daily through differentiation in lessons and are based on formative assessments.
 Teachers assess student understanding in a variety of ways including verbally, using technnology, using whiteboards, with partners, through written responses, through observation, etc. Interventions are timely in that they are often immediate, based on on-going formative assessment.
-They are also directive and targeted, giving students exactly what they need, and not making them sit through re-teaching or practice that they don't need.
+They are also direct and targeted, giving students exactly what they need, and not making them sit through re-teaching or practice that they don't need.

 If it is determined through collaborative data analysis of common formative assessments and common benchmark assessments that some students need Tier 2 or Tier 3 interventions, they would receive support in addition to their regular classroom instruction.
 This would be determined by their learning and understanding of the power standards taught.
 Tier 2 interventions are planned for at collaborative team meetings (which often include AIS teachers as well as classroom teachers) and take place during GOAL time.
 For Tier 3 support, our building SBIT teams (Student Based Intervention Teams) help our collaborative teacher teams to determine, based on data, which students need this higher level of support.
 It is then determined what frequency, duration, and teacher-to-student ratio is needed as well as the specific targeting of support and expertise of those providing it.
-It is still provided at GOAL time, but may be with a smaller group, for a longer period of time, and with the most expert teacher in this area.
+It is still provided at GOAL time (Grade-level Opportunities to Accelerate Learning), but may be with a smaller group, for a longer period of time, and with the most expert teacher in this area.
 (See sample Intervention planning in Additional Documentation)

 We have created a schedule that includes a GOAL time (Grade Level Opportunities to Accelerate Learning) for all students K-12.
 (See schedules in Additional Documentation) Every student can get what they need during this half hour each day.
 It might be extra help, clarification, or reteaching.
 It might be the opportunity for some practice to gain speed or fluency.
 It might be the chance to extend learning through a project created by the student or teacher.
 Our teacher teams use data at their collaborative teacher team meetings to determine which students need which interventions or extensions and how they will be provided.
 This sometimes means sharing students among team members or grade levels.
 At GOAL time, students might meet with a classtroom teacher, Literacy teacher, Math AIS teacher, Special Education teacher or a Teaching Assistant, depending on their needs.
 Students might meet one-on-one or in a small group - again, dependent on their needs and the determination of the team after analyzing assessment data.